 If you need to pull out on route for whatever reason, you can must make your way to the next checkpoint if you are fit to do so (do not walk back to the last one as it may have closed down by the time you reach it), if it is for medical reasons we will arrange to have you taken off by our support team.

-We would definitely recommend that you stay in Fort William or Glencoe, for 2 reasons.
-First, the event starts and finishes in Fort William and second, there are many hotels, guest houses, B&B’s and hostels within Fort William as well as a camp site in Glen Nevis.
+We would recommend that you book your accommodation immediately after registration as hotels, B&B's, Guset Houses and campsite fill quickly in the area at this time of year.
+We also recommend that you stay in Fort William or as near to as possible.
+Firstly, the event starts and finishes in Fort William and second, there are many hotels, guest houses, B&B’s and hostels within Fort William as well as a camp site in Glen Nevis.
 We also recommend Glencoe as an option although you will need to travel to Fort William on the Friday before the challenge to “Check-in” then after the challenge sort out transport back down to Glencoe to collect your car having stayed there.
 Unfortunately the organiser does not provide transport for this.
 Details of where to find accommodation can be found on the Visit Scotland website at www.visitscotland.com or www.discoverglencoe.scot the latter is a fantastic source of information of what to see and do while visiting the area, as well as a great source of information of where to stay.

 Yes there is a recommended kit list that you will find within the GGC website.
 We also have an kit list with additional items worth looking at as it has a few items on there that you may not have thought of that may help you enjoy your day a little better.